Return to the search form Return to your search results

 If you are accepted to the program, you will be asked to commit to participating in your program by submitting the University of Iowa Confirmation of Participation form by mid-March.

-After you have formally confirmed your plans to participate, you will work both with UI Study Abroad and IES Abroad.
+After you have formally confirmed your plans to participate, you will work both with UI Study Abroad and our partner institution abroad.
 Follow instructions from both.
 Later in the semester, your UI study abroad advisor will contact you regarding orientation sessions, registration, and other required UI procedures and documentation.

 Iowa Regents CISI Health Insurance Information